eslint/eslint/docs/maintainer-guide/issues.md

 * A new rule or rule change that you're championing and [consensus](#consensus) has been reached for its inclusion in the project

 The "accepted" label will be added to other issues by a TSC member if it's appropriate for the roadmap.

+When an issue is accepted and implementation can begin, it should be moved to the "Ready to Implement" column.

 ## Championing Issues